Nebual/nebual.github.io/_posts/barovia/2022-04-01-Fighting-Shadows.md

 > Vampiric touch would require the scared wizard to actually approach the dragon... yet chill touch is not a touch attack - and doesn't even do cold damage!

 Returning the dragon's skull to the Lodge's resting place, the Lodge's tower bursts into bright light, as a beacon burning across all of Barovia, imbuing those who stand against Strahd with holy energy _(The party gets +1 AC and +1 to all saving throws while in Barovia)_.
 The Lodge's ghostly knights are finally at peace.
-Looking through the temple, we find the greatsword belonging to the Captain of the knights, but Misha gets his grubby little hands on it, much to Sara's disgust.
+Looking through the temple, we find the greatsword belonging to the Captain of the knights, but Misha gets his grubby little normal hands on it, much to Sara's disgust.

 > -- Compiled by Darkwalker Fen von Stoker